awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 ![\[Systems Manager resource data sync from multiple AWS Regions\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-rds-multiple-regions.png)

-## Creating an Inventory Resource Data Sync for accounts defined in AWS Organizations<a name="systems-manager-inventory-resource-data-sync-AWS-Organizations"></a>
+## Creating an inventory resource data sync for accounts defined in AWS Organizations<a name="systems-manager-inventory-resource-data-sync-AWS-Organizations"></a>

 You can synchronize inventory data from AWS accounts defined in AWS Organizations to a central Amazon S3 bucket\.
 After you complete the following procedures, inventory data is synchronized to *individual* Amazon S3 key prefixes in the central bucket\.
 Each key prefix represents a different AWS account ID\.